Learning to drive

 You must study the Highway Code.
 You will also find 'DRIVING' (the official driving manual published by Her Majesty's Stationery Office) a great help.
 The manual describes the safest driving techniques and procedures for all drivers.
 It is particularly important that, as a new driver, you should learn and practice them from the beginning.
 Bad driving habits are dangerous and once learnt they are difficult to cure.
 So put the lessons of the Highway Code and 'DRIVING' into practice from the beginning of your training.

 Once your instructor considers you are ready to take the driving test, you will need to complete the Application to Take a Driving Test form (see downloadable documents) or apply online.
+If you are using your own vehicle to take the Practical test it must be a Manx registered vehicle.

 Documents required when taking your practical driving test